 Double opt-in is when subscribers sign up for your services through a form.

-They will then get an email with a link which they can use to confirm a subscription to your listing.
+They will then get an email with a link that they can use to confirm a subscription to your listing.
 Using this approach has various benefits for both users and site owners.

 For visitors, it means less spam as they have the option of ignoring the confirmation e-mail forms or links.
 Subscribing to the e-mail can also be an excellent way to gain access to top-notch and up-to-date content.